 Beh suggests that if someone thinks they are entitled to a stimulus payment or has been denied or not gotten it, they should contact a Low Income Taxpayer Clinic or other legal aid service.
 Low Income Taxpayer Clinics are funded in part by the IRS to “represent low income taxpayers in controversies with the IRS and provide education and outreach to taxpayers who speak English as a second language,” according to its website.

 There are two of these clinics in North Carolina: one in Charlotte and one in Durham.
 Legal Aid is another resource.
 Legal Aid’s farmworker unit is developing a fact sheet for H-2 workers to explain the tax law, to be released within a couple weeks.
-It will include specific information on how to make sure taxes will be processed and checks mailed to the right address.
+It will include specific information on how to make sure taxes will be processed and checks with the stimulus payment mailed to the right address.

 For Alejandra, the principle is “infuriating” and compounds onto a pile of unjust policies that disregard immigrant contributions to this country, as well as her own as a first-generation American.